b1narygl1tch/zerojack/README.md

 * Microsoft Wireless Mouse 4000
 * Amazon Basics MG-0975

-### :bulb: Plans, ideas, ToDos...
-- [ ] To buy another devices from the [affected devices list](https://www.bastille.net/research/vulnerabilities/mousejack/affected-devices) and develop new modules for them.

 ### :thumbsup: Acknowledgements
 The researches, libraries and projects are used in this project:
 * **Bastille original research** https://www.bastille.net/research/vulnerabilities/mousejack/technical-details